DanielSmith/alap/docs/cookbook/markdown.md

 Two modes:
 - **Interactive mode** — outputs web components (client-side JavaScript required)
 - **Static mode** — resolves expressions at build time, outputs plain HTML lists (zero client-side JavaScript)

+See [Eleventy](../framework-guides/eleventy.md) for the full guide.

+## Live editing

+The example app at [`examples/sites/markdown/`](../../examples/sites/markdown/) is a live sandbox:

+- **Editable markdown** on the left — type `[text](alap:query)` and the preview updates instantly
+- **Editable config** below the source — add links, change tags, create macros, and see the effect immediately. `registerConfig()` accepts being called again to replace the active config.
+- **Live preview** on the right with working `<alap-link>` web components
+- **Help panel** (slide-over from the **?** button) — shows markdown syntax, expression cheat sheet, and the available tags/macros from the current config (updates dynamically when config changes)
+- **Reset button** restores the original config

+This makes the example useful both as a demo and as a playground for experimenting with expressions, macros, and config structure.